elicoin/elicoin/README.md

 # About Elicoin
-Elicoin is a CPU mineable only cryptocurrency and open source software developed under MIT license.
+Elicoin is a CPU mineable cryptocurrency and open source software developed under MIT license.
+It can be mined on GPU too, but CPU mining is more efficient.

 <p align="center">
  <img src="https://elicoin.net/img/logobig.png" alt="Elicoin">